Teen stabbed to death by two juveniles in Delhi | Law-Order

 - India

-A 17-year-old youth was allegedly stabbed to death by two juveniles following an argument over one of them harassing his sister, police said on Saturday.
-The teen had allegedly slapped one of the juveniles earlier for harassing his sister, they added.
+A 17-year-old boy was allegedly stabbed to death by two juveniles following an argument over one of them harassing his sister, police said Saturday.
+The teen had allegedly slapped one of the juveniles, they added.

-The police received information about the stabbing at 9.22 pm on Friday.
-Manoj Kumar Negi of Kumau Gali in Baljeet Nagar was taken to Sardar Patel Hospital where he was declared dead, Deputy Commissioner of Police (Central) Shweta Chauhan said.
+The police received information about the stabbing on Friday night.
+He was taken to Sardar Patel Hospital where he was declared dead, Deputy Commissioner of Police (Central) Shweta Chauhan said.
 Both the juvenile assailants have been apprehended and the weapon of offence recovered, the police said.

+Based on a statement of the victim's father, a case under IPC sections 302 (murder) and 34 (common intention), Chauhan said.
+The complainant alleged that while he was taking his son to the hospital, he revealed that the two juveniles had passed lewd comments at his sister, Chauhan said.

-Negi warned the two juveniles and even slapped one of them a few days ago.
-The aggrieved juveniles stabbed Negi multiple times when he was returning from computer class as revenge, Chauhan said.
-The officer added that no complaint from the girl or her family members regarding molestation or sexual harassment had been received at Patel Nagar police station.
+The victim warned the two juveniles and even slapped one of them a few days ago.
+To avenge the slap, the juveniles allegedly stabbed him multiple times when he was returning from computer class, Chauhan said.
+The officer added that no complaint from the girl or her family members about molestation or sexual harassment had been received at the Patel Nagar police station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)